 Group Home: A state licensed or registered community care home serving people who are developmentally disabled or physically handicapped.
-Note that such a home serving eight or fewer people is treated as a single-family residential use under 24 V.S.A 4412 (g) as long as not located within 1,000' of another permitted such home and would not be subject to conditional use review in any zone.
-For the purposes of this Bylaw, an individual will be considered as disabled should he or she meet the definition of disabled as established in 9 V.S.A...139 § 4501.
+Note that such a home serving eight or fewer people is treated as a single-family residential use under 24 V.S.A 4412 Town of Barre Zoning Bylaw Page 53 August 26, 2008 (g) as long as not located within 1,000' of another permitted such home and would not be subject to conditional use review in any zone.
+For the purposes of this Bylaw, an individual will be considered as disabled should he or she meet the definition of disabled as established in 9 V.S.A.. § 4501.